Who

 Executive Director

-Recently named a “Rising Star Baritone Saxophonist” in the 2025 Downbeat Critics Poll, Tim ”Sully” Sullivan is a gifted improviser with a soulful and singular voice on saxophones, flutes, clarinets, and voice.
-He has been a top call stage and studio performer for over two decades and performed extensively throughout the U.S. and overseas with artists ranging from Aretha Franklin to over a dozen NEA Jazz Masters to present day rock icons from bands like Bon Iver and Arcade Fire.
+Recently named a “Rising Star Baritone Saxophonist” in the 2025 Downbeat Critics Poll, Tim ”Sully” Sullivan has been a top call stage and studio musician for over two decades.
+He has performed extensively throughout the U.S. and overseas with artists including Soul Queens Aretha Franklin and Irma Thomas, Funk legends Fred Wesley and George Porter Jr., over a dozen NEA Jazz Masters, rock stars from bands like Bon Iver and Arcade Fire, and many more.

-For as long as he’s been performing, education has been an equal source of meaning and purpose in Tim’s life.
-For over a decade he taught across the full spectrum of education programs at Jazz at Lincoln Center in New York City, including Swing University, Middle School Jazz Academy, and the award-winning early childhood program WeBop.
-At JALC he has also had the honor of performing at Dizzy’s Club Coca-Cola, Appel Room, and Rose Hall; recording on Jazz at Lincoln Center Records; filming for the online Jazz Academy; and much more.
+With a soulful and singular sound on saxophones, flutes, clarinets, whistles, and voice, for as long as he’s been performing, education has been an equal source of meaning in Tim’s life.
+From 2009-2022 he developed curriculum and taught across the full spectrum of education programs at Jazz at Lincoln Center, where he also had the honor of performing at Dizzy’s Club Coca-Cola, the Appel Room, and Rose Hall; recording on Jazz at Lincoln Center Records; filming for the online Jazz Academy; and more.

-In 2012, he was awarded a doctoral fellowship to attend Teachers College, Columbia University, where he researched popular music learning, teaching artistry, and curriculum design.
-At TC he also taught applied saxophone and developed a curriculum for Teachers College Community School in Harlem, dedicated to the music and sociocultural history of the Apollo Theater.
-He was hired by the Apollo the following year, where he served as a lead teaching artist, curriculum writer, and school tour guide for nearly a decade.
+In 2012, Tim was awarded a doctoral fellowship to attend Teachers College, Columbia University, where he researched popular music learning, teaching artistry, and curriculum design.
+At TC he also taught applied saxophone and developed a curriculum for Teachers College Community School in Harlem, which was dedicated to the music and sociocultural history of the Apollo Theater.
+He was hired by the Apollo the following year and served as a lead teaching artist, curriculum writer, and school tour guide for nearly a decade.

-Tim returned to his former residence of New Orleans in 2022 and started to envision a conceptual framework for Experiential Arts and Learning, inspired by a society that exemplifies experiential artmaking.
-He is thrilled to call New Orleans home once again and have the opportunity to empower local young artists and the communities their artmaking can serve.
+Tim returned to his former residence of New Orleans in 2022, where he started envisioning a conceptual framework for Experiential Arts and Learning, inspired by a city and culture that exemplifies experiential artmaking.
+He is thrilled to call New Orleans home once again and have the opportunity to empower young artists and the communities their artmaking can serve.